-3. Which role does water resources management play regarding uncertainties of climate change impacts?
+3. What is the effect of water resources management on the uncertainties inherent in climate change impact assessments?

-- Water resources management can alleviate the uncertainty of projected climate change impacts on river discharge to a certain degree - Effective reservoir management - In the Spree catchment, the highest priorities are on the river discharge - the variability and uncertainty of river discharge is reduced at the expense of water transfers and water users - Yet, due to decreasing reservoir volumes in drought periods, reservoir management alone cannot compensate strong changes in climate conditions over long time periods (this can already be seen by comparing STAR 2K and STAR 3K results).
+- Water resources management modelling does not additional uncertainty to "uncertainty cascade" characteristic for climate change impact assessments - Effective water (reservoir) management can, to a certain degree, counterbalance potential negative impacts of climate change on natural discharge - In the Spree catchment, the highest priorities are on the river discharge the variability and uncertainty of river discharge is reduced at the expense of water transfers and water users - Yet, due to decreasing reservoir volumes in drought periods, reservoir management alone cannot compensate strong changes in climate conditions over long time periods (this can already be seen by comparing STAR 2K and STAR 3K results).